 - analyse unbalanced three phase networks, determine neutral currents or neutral shift voltages in unbalanced systems and draw phasor diagrams of such systems;

-- use SAA Wiring Rules and explain earthing and safety systems;
+- use Australian/New Zealand standards for wiring, earthing and safety systems;

 - analyse the performance of power transformers, ac motors and ac generators using equivalent circuit models;